FHantke/brave-browser-wiki/P3A.md

 1. No
 2. Yes

-### Q3: Did you follow the on-boarding process
+### Q3: What was the last screen that you viewed during the browser onboarding process?
-_`Brave.Welcome.InteractionStatus`_ **[D]**
+_`Brave.Welcome.InteractionStatus.2`_ **[D]**
-1. Did not click within welcome screen
+0. Only viewed the welcome screen, performed no action
-2. Clicked once
+1. Viewed the profile import screen
-3. Clicked twice or more but did not make it to the end
+2. Viewed the diagnostic/analytics consent screen
-4. Made it to end of on-boarding flow
+3. Finished the onboarding process

 ### Q4: Did you import settings and bookmarks, and if so from where?
 _`Brave.Importer.ImporterSource.2`_ **[D]**